netgrif/application-engine/docs/resources/resources_loading.md

 # Resource Loading

 If you want to load resources, which will not be in JAR(for example big files), you can use our resource loader.
-ResourceLoader return InputStreamResource, from which you can use InputStream, and loading resources from directory **resource/** in root of the project.
+ResourceLoader return InputStreamResource, from which you can use InputStream, and loading resources from directory **resource/**  inworking directory of the app.
 The prefix for NetgrifResourceLoaser is

 ```